 The agreement contains a confidentiality provision restricting the disclosure of the terms of the agreement.
 We believe that Xigen may have waived the confidentiality provision of the agreement by disclosing the terms of the agreement to Xigen Inflammation Ltd., although Xigen has denied that any disclosure of the agreement has been made to the assignee despite the assignee's assurance that the assignment was without prejudice to our license for local administration.
-Despite this, in connection with this offering, we sought Xigen's consent to disclose certain provisions of the agreement and file a redacted version of the agreement with the SEC.
+Despite this, in connection with our initial public offering, we sought Xigen's consent to disclose certain provisions of the agreement and file a redacted version of the agreement with the SEC.
 Xigen, however, was only willing to provide its consent if we agreed to limit the scope of the definition of "Area," desist from claims that the transfer of patents to Xigen Inflammation Ltd. was in breach of the agreement and provide Xigen with their requested quantities of AM-111 for analysis.

-We believe Xigen's demands are unreasonable and unwarranted, and therefore we were not able to come to an agreement with Xigen prior to disclosing certain provisions of the agreement in this prospectus and filing a redacted version of the agreement.
+We believe Xigen's demands were unreasonable and unwarranted, and therefore we were not able to come to an agreement with Xigen prior to disclosing certain provisions of the agreement in the prospectus relating to our initial public offering and filing a redacted version of the agreement.
 Xigen may consider such disclosure to be a breach of the confidentiality provision of the agreement.
-The agreement is governed by Swiss law, and the venue is Solothurn, Switzerland.
+The agreement is governed by Swiss law, and the venue is Solothurn,

+Switzerland.
 In the opinion of our Swiss counsel, while there can be no assurances, this disclosure by us does not rise to the level of material breach that would allow Xigen to repudiate the agreement.

 We cannot predict the result of these disagreements with Xigen and any litigation that may result.
-Xigen may attempt to repudiate the contract and initiate a claim for damages against us.
-According to our Swiss counsel, Xigen would have to show that it had suffered a loss due to the disclosure of the redacted agreement and certain provisions of the agreement in this prospectus, and the damages could be equal to the amount of the effective direct damage that Xigen proves it has suffered.
+While Xigen has taken no action as of the date of this Annual Report, Xigen may attempt to repudiate the contract and initiate a claim for damages against us.
+According to our Swiss counsel, Xigen would have to show that it had suffered a loss due to the disclosure of the redacted agreement and certain provisions of the agreement in the prospectus associated with our initial public offering, and the damages could be equal to the amount of the effective direct damage that Xigen proves it has suffered.

 These disagreements, and in particular any resulting litigation, could result in substantial legal expenses, distraction to our management and employees and potentially the loss of our right to commercialize AM-111.
 No assurance can be given that these disagreements and any resulting litigation will not have a material adverse effect on our business, commercialization prospects for AM-111 and our other product candidates and our financial condition.
-For a description of our agreement with Xigen, please see "Business-Collaboration and License Agreements-Xigen."
+For a description of our agreement with Xigen, please see "Item 4.
+Information on the Company-B. Business overview-Collaboration and License Agreements -Xigen."